 If you have any other, more severe, walking difficulties.

-From April 2011, certain categories of severely sight impaired people are also eligible to claim the higher rate mobility component of Disability Living Allowance.
+Certain categories of severely sight impaired people are also eligible to claim the higher rate mobility component of Disability Living Allowance.

 You need to be certified as severely sight impaired by a consultant ophthalmologist and be aged between three and 64 on 11 April 2011.
 You must also:

 - have a best corrected visual acuity of less than 3/60